Fiduciary Financial Advisor in Fort Collins, CO

 Suitability Standard

-• Appropriateness: Financial advisors merely need to ensure that their suggestions are suitable for the client’s financial requirements and objectives at the time of the transaction.
+• Appropriateness: Advisors only need to ensure that their recommendations are suitable for the client’s financial requirements and objectives at the time of the transaction.

-• Potential Conflicts: Financial advisors may earn commissions from the sale of financial products, which can create conflicts of interest.
+• Potential Conflicts: Advisors may receive commissions from the sale of investment products, which can create conflicts of interest.

-• Governance: Regulated by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is suitable for the client.
+• Governance: Regulated by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is appropriate for the client.

 • Examples: Some broker-dealers and insurance agents.